Chimney Flashing

 Why Chimney Flashing Fails and What You Can Do About It

-Flashing failures can occur due to several factors, from poor installation to natural aging.
+Flashing failures can occur due to several factors, from poor chimney installation to natural aging.
 Understanding the root causes can help homeowners take preventative measures and seek timely repairs.

 Improper Installation